liamcryan/airporttime/README.rst

     # you can make your tz_aware times naive (this can be helpful and is part of the datetime library)
     tz_aware_utc_time.replace(tzinfo=None)
     tz_aware_loc_time.replace(tzinfo=None)

+    # if for some reason you would like to update the data file, you can use (but it takes a while):
+    airporttime.update()

 Features